 Zeno had several paradoxes, but in the most famous a line is broken in half, then the right half is broken in half, and so on.
-This is done an infinite number of times, and still the sum of the measures of the pieces equals the overall measure of the set.
+This breaking in half is done an infinite number of times, and still the sum of the measures of the pieces equals the overall measure of the set.